grzegorz914/homebridge-lgwebos-tv/README.md

 * Speaker control is possible after you go to RC app on iPhone/iPad `Speaker Service`.
 * Legacy Volume and Mute control is possible throught extra `lightbulb`/`fan` (slider).
 * Inputs can be changed after long press tile in Home.app and select from the list or create separate tile in the Buttons section.
+* Channels can be changed after long press tile in Home.app and select from the list or create separate tile in the Buttons section.
 * Siri can be used to control Power, Legacy Volume, Mute and switch Inputs, Apps with created Buttons.
 * Home automations and shortcuts can be used for all functions.